 For the Sweet Tooth

 Satisfy your shopping need and your sweet tooth at several local stops.
 If Moravian Cookies and Sugar Cakes are your jam, stops at several locations on our Moravian Culinary trail including Mrs. Hanes Moravian Cookies, Dewey’s Bakery (two main locations), Old Salem Museums & Gardens, and Moravian Bake Shop (with two holiday pop-up locations) to name but a few.

-For a even wider variety of baked goods and pastries, make your way to local favorites including Dough Joe’s for made-to-order doughnuts, Bobby Boy Bakeshop, Lavender & Honey Kitchen, and Humble Bee Bake Shop.
+For an even wider variety of baked goods and pastries, make your way to local favorites including Dough Joe’s for made-to-order doughnuts, Bobby Boy Bakeshop, Louie and Honey's Kitchen, and Humble Bee Bake Shop.
 For the widest variety of gourmet gluten-free, vegan, and allergy-free pastries, head to To Your Health Bakery.
 Trying a keto or paleo diet?
-They’ve got a pastry for that, too.
+They've got a pastry for that, too.